Michael-Toth/Java-Data-Structures-Fully-Encapsulated/README.md

  3) Data Structure Specs == will list a table of all the data types and specs

- 4) File Schemas:
+ 4) Folder Schema:

-  H1 = Will state what the caveats of the stuctures.
+  CS = Will state what the caveats of the stuctures.

-  H2 = Will list caveats of the languages built-in structures.
+  BI = Will list caveats of the languages built-in structures.

-  H3 = The actual code.
+  AC = The actual code.

 /*